-YMCA Family Programs Director Lindsay Shannon offers this advice, “Take a deep breath.
+Alexander Family YMCA Associate Executive Branch Director Kim Moser offers this advice, “Take a deep breath.
 Relax.
 You can do it.”

-“The way to get children ready for kindergarten is to get parents ready for kindergarten,” says Lindsay.
+“The way to get children ready for kindergarten is to get parents ready for kindergarten,” says Kim.

 Here’s the YMCA primer for school programs.